 This is one of the biggest questions that we are asked.
-It depends on what your current role is, what type of company you are in, whether they already use Agile on how easy that transition will be.
-Below are some suggestions on how to find and get experience, get networking, and improve your Agile knowledge.
+It depends on what your current role is, what type of company you are in, whether they already use Agile or Scrum, as to how easy that transition will be.
+Below are some suggestions on how to find and get experience, get networking, and improve your Agile and Scrum knowledge.

 See if your current company are running Agile/Scrum Projects by searching on internal intranet, asking your manager and colleagues, networking, searching LinkedIn.
 Contact someone in that team for information about the project and how it is run.
 Ask whether there is an opportunity to join the Daily Scrum, Sprint Review, Sprint Retrospective or Scrum Master catch ups.
 Ask them to see their project and how they run the sprints (eg. In Jira, Asana, stickynotes, boards, etc) Ask them whether there are any secondment or job opportunities.